mrd0ll4r/bluesky_downloader/README.md

 For longer-running operations, unless absolutely required, it's recommended to turn this off.

 A cursor pointing to the last processed sequence number is saved in the Postgres database.
-This is updated every 50 events, and when the program shuts down.
+This is updated every 500 events, and when the program shuts down.
 This should make it possible to restart without losing any events.
-In case of a crash, at most 50 events could be duplicated at the end of the old and the beginning of the new log.
+In case of a crash, at most 500 events could be duplicated at the end of the old and the beginning of the new log.

+If `--reset-cursor` is provided, the persisted cursor is not used.
+Instead, the stream of events from the Firehose is consumed without providing a cursor, i.e., from the current point on forwards.

+The logger contains a liveness check.
+If no messages from the Firehose are received and/or processed in five minutes, the logger automatically shuts down.
+This is a clean shutdown, i.e., the sequence number of the last processed event is persisted.
+On next startup, playback resumes from this cursor.

+**Note**: Due to an earlier off-by-one error, clean restarts may have resulted in one event overlapping between the two runs.
+Also, around November 22nd, the Firehose experienced some problems and emitted duplicate events.
+In any case, it's probably a good idea to *a)* filter out duplicate sequence numbers and *b)* not rely on the Firehose to have all events of all types during those days.

 ### `bluesky-repo-downloader`